 For those severe cases where there is no response to either of these two treatment measures, there is a new technique called bronchial thermoplasty

 It’s important to mention that when you are being treated for asthma, it’s also necessary to pay close attention to and manage co-morbidities that may be present since they can act as triggers and worsen asthma.
-Triggers include:
+Comorbidities include:

-Allergic Rhinitis - Management includes avoidance of allergens and use of intranasal steroids.
+Allergic Rhinitis: management includes avoidance of allergens and use of intranasal steroids.
 Surgery is sometimes necessary to remove polyps.

-Gastro-esophageal reflux - If untreated this condition can cause slow, but persistent airway irritation that may go undetected for some time but which has the potential to instigate asthma severity.
+Gastro-esophageal reflux: if untreated this condition can cause slow, but persistent airway irritation that may go undetected for some time but which has the potential to instigate asthma severity.

 The patient with severe asthma needs a multidisciplinary approach with close monitoring to limit acute exacerbations which will help to avoid serious health consequences.